Parc Broekhuizen | Culinair Landgoed

 Designation culinair landgoed signals something specific in the Dutch hospitality context: the culinary program is not ancillary to the accommodation but treated as a parallel pillar of the offering.
 This positions Broekhuizen differently from estate hotels where the restaurant operates as a convenience rather than a destination.
 Michelin's selection of the property in the 2025 Michelin Selected Hotels list acknowledges that the hospitality meets a standard of coherent quality across the experience, not merely in individual components.
 Michelin Selected, while distinct from starred restaurant recognition, reflects an editorial judgment about overall quality and consistency that carries meaningful weight in the Dutch hotel market.

 Landgoed dining format, at its most considered, draws on estate-grown or estate-sourced ingredients, uses the scale and setting of the country house to provide a dining room with genuine spatial presence, and calibrates the pace of service to the rhythm of a countryside property rather than an urban restaurant.
 Among Dutch estate properties, this format has a coherent peer group: Landgoed Duin en Kruidberg in Santpoort Noord and Landgoed Hotel Het Roode Koper in Leuvenum operate within comparable frameworks, each embedding culinary programming within a forested estate context.
-Broekhuizen's location on the Heuvelrug places it within that peer set rather than in competition with urban luxury properties.
+Broekhuizen's location on the Heuvelrug places it within that comparable set rather than in competition with urban luxury properties.

 Positioning Within the Dutch Countryside Hotel Market